The Best Smart Scales Sync With Your Favorite Health Apps, Track Body Weight, and So Much More (2025)

 The Eufy Smart Scale P2 uses bioelectrical impedance analysis (BIA) and manganese (a trace mineral) to perform body readings.
 In a recent BMJ Nutrition, Prevention, and Health1 study, researchers compared BIA devices with dual-energy X-ray absorptiometry (DXA) to measure fat-free mass and body fat percentage.
 The study found that BIA systems were within 3% accuracy to the DXA systems, meaning that BIA can be a relatively accurate reading of one’s body composition.

-Caine gives the Eufy scale a 5-star rating for the setup process.
+Caine gives the Eufy scale 5 out of 5 stars for the setup process.
 He had to download the EufyLife app, but it only took a few minutes to register and connect the app to the scale.
 It comes with four AAA batteries and a measuring tape for additional health data.

 RELATED: Protein Shakes for Weight Loss